2006 Arizona Wildcats football team

 The 2006 Arizona Wildcats football team represented the University of Arizona during the 2006 NCAA Division I FBS football season.
 They were coached by Mike Stoops in his third season with the Wildcats.
 The team completed the season with a record of 6–6 (4–5 against Pac-10 opponents), which was their first non-losing season since 1999 and an improvement from Stoops’ first two seasons.

-The Wildcats would earn another November upset victory, when they defeated California, that became the team’s top moment of the year.
+The Wildcats would earn another November upset victory, when they defeated California, that became the team's top moment of the year.
 Despite finishing the season with six wins (which would have made them eligible for the postseason), the Wildcats did not earn an invitation to a bowl game, perhaps due to having a losing conference record.

-Previous season

-Arizona compiled a 3–8 record in the 2005 season, which was another losing year under Stoops.
-Despite its record, the Wildcats upset a top ten-ranked UCLA team during the season that became the team’s high point of the year.
-Although the program was in a rebuild during the offseason, Stoops entered the 2006 season on the hot seat, in which there was a chance of him losing his job if the team did not win more games.
-However, he became confident that the Wildcats would be prepared and ready to compete when the season started.